Stochastic Modeling and Simulation of Viral Evolution: Simulation Experiments

 A heterogeneous population replicating in a constant environment typically undergoes an initial period of high stochastic fluctuations in the relative frequency of each variant, until it reaches a stationary regime where the relative frequencies become constant.
 This initial period, called \emph{transient phase}, is marked by the beginning of the viral infection, after the bottleneck event when one or more particles are transmitted to a host organism and initiates the process of (re)establishment of the viral population in the new host.
 The transient phase comprises the acute infection phase~\cite{FWR03,MBTGH10}, which is characterized by an initial exponential growth of the population, the attainment of the viremia peak, followed by a slower decrease towards a stabilization of the population size (see Figure~\ref{fig:fiebig}).

 In the phenotypic model the transient regime corresponds to the beginning of the time evolution of the process.
-It is characterized, as noted before, by an instability of the relative frequencies of the replicative classes, an exponential growth of the progeny size, a decrease of the average reproduction rate (see the initial segment of the time series in Figure~\ref{fig:degrau}) and an increase of both the phenotypic diversity and the phenotypic entropy.
-In addition, from observation of the population size time series is not possible to predict what will be the ultimate fate of the population (extinction in finite time or indefinite survival).
+It is characterized, as noted before, by an instability of the relative frequencies of the replicative classes, an exponential growth of the progeny size, a decrease of the average reproduction rate, and an increase of both the phenotypic diversity and the phenotypic entropy.

-The expected time (as function of the number of generations) of the relaxation towards an equilibrium after the bottleneck event, called \emph{recovery time} may be naturally expressed in terms of characteristic time derived from the decay of the mean auto-correlation function.
-When the mean auto-correlation, as function of the generation number, is of the form $\exp(-\lambda\, n)$ the \emph{decay rate} is $\lambda$ and the \emph{expected characteristic time} to achieve stationarity is $\langle T_{\mathrm{char}}\rangle \sim1/\lambda$.
-It can be shown that if $\mu>1$ then $C(n) \approx \exp(-\log(\mu)\,n)$ (see~\cite{ABCJ13a}) and hence it follows that $\langle T_{\mathrm{char}}\rangle \sim 1/\log(\mu)$.
-The dependence of the recovery time on the initial population is proportional to $\ln Z_0^{r_{\!*}}$ where $r_{\!*}$ is the active maximum replicative capability of the initial population.
+The expected time (as function of the number of generations) of the relaxation to- wards an equilibrium after the bottleneck event, called \emph{recovery time} (see the initial segment of the time series in Figure~\ref{fig:degrau}).

 Let us assume, as usual, that the beneficial probability $b \approx 0$ and the founding population has $r_{\!*}(0)<R$.
 Then one observes that the progeny size, the average reproduction rate, the phenotypic diversity and phenotypic diversity display a time series with several plateaus.
 The ``length'' of each plateau is the number of generations that the population remains with the same value of $r_{\!*}(n)$ and the higher the plateau the longer, on average, is its length.
 The presence of a jump indicates that a progeny particle form a parental particle in the replicative class $r_{\!*}(n)$ has undergone a beneficial effect, that is, the active maximum replicative capability increases by $1$ unit: $r_{\!*}(n+1)=r_{\!*}(n)+1$.
 The occurrence of jumps can go on until $r_{\!*}(n)=R$.
 Therefore, the ``length'' of each plateau represents the time, in number of generations, required for a beneficial effect to occur on a particle at the highest replicative class and be retained in the population.
-The probability $\Prob\big(\text{jump in }r_{\!*}(n)\big)$ of occurrence of a jump event, when $r_{\!*}(n)<R$, may be estimated using formula~\eqref{eq:REIGENVECPERT} as
+The probability $\Prob\big(\text{jump in }r_{\!*}(n)\big)$ of occurrence of a jump event, when $r_{\!*}(n)<R$, may be estimated using equation~\eqref{eq:REIGENVECPERT} of Appendix~\ref{sec:APP0} as